ministryofjustice/money-to-prisoners-api/Cashbook-transactions-API-design.md

 - *credited*: `True` if the transactions has to be marked as credited, `False` otherwise

 *Note:*
-- returns 403 if at least one of the transactions belongs to a prison not managed by the logged-in user
 - returns 409 if at least one of the transactions cannot be credited

 ## /transactions/actions/lock/  -- POST